cjekel/tindetheus/README.md

 ![Visual aid explaining tindetheus](https://raw.githubusercontent.com/cjekel/tindetheus/master/examples/how_does_tindetheus_work.png)

+This [blog post](http://jekel.me/2018/Using-facenet-to-automatically-like-new-tinder-profiles/) has a short description of how tindetheus works.

 For a more detailed description of how and why this works see [https://arxiv.org/abs/1803.04347](https://arxiv.org/abs/1803.04347)

 # Example usage